swag-lang/swag/bin/reference/tests/web/src/index.md

 ---

 > WARNING:
 > We haven't officially launched anything yet!
-Everything, even this website, is still a work in progress.
+Everything, even this website, is still a **work in progress**.
 So, the rules of the game can change anytime until we hit version 1.0.0.
 Let's keep the fun going!

 ```swag
 func loadAssets(wnd: *Wnd) throw